RedisGears/RedisGears/docs/glossary.md

 ??? info "Further reference"
     Registrations are described at the [Functions page](functions.md#registration).

+## Session
+A RedisGears **session** is an entity that is shared between all the executions and registrations created on the same [RG.PYEXECUTE](commands.md#rgpyexecute) command.
+A session maintains everything that it created and droped when **all** the registrations and execution that belongs to has dropped.
+It is possible to see information about sessions using [RG.PYDUMPSESSIONS](commands.md#rgpydumpsessions) command.

 ## Initiator
 In the context of a clustered environment, the **initiator** is the shard's engine in which a function is originally executed.